-Your responsibility as a volunteer of Neighborly Care Network is to understand how to use the information our clients give us.
-Although we don't have patients [in the Nutrition program], as we usually think of patients, we do have Protected Health Information our clients give us.
-We have much information on all of our clients that include medical problems, etc. Therefore, we are trusted with much information.
+Your responsibility as a volunteer of Neighborly is to understand how to use information our clients give us.
+Although we don't have patients [in the Nutrition program], as we usually think of patients, we do have Protected Health Information our clients give us that includes medical problems, etc. Therefore, we are trusted with much information.